btd/huzzah/README.md

 var ConsoleHandler = require('huzzah/handlers').ConsoleHandler;

-require('huzzah')
+// require("huzzah") returns default logger factory instance
+// which contains loggers and their settings require('huzzah')
-  .settings('root')// see hierarchical section about what root mean .addHandler(new ConsoleHandler())
+  // get settings of logger with name 'root' .settings('root')// see hierarchical section about what root mean (it is parent of all loggers)
+  // output every log message to console, from all loggers (.addHandler call can be chained) .addHandler(new ConsoleHandler())
 ```

-With code above all your loggers will output to console.

 ## Hierarchical loggers

 All loggers have string names.
 We can create chain of loggers by separating its name with dots.
 For example if we have logger with name `a.b.c` than its parents will be `a.b`, `a` and `root`.

-That means you can configure some loggers and all nested loggers will reuse thier settings.
+That means you can configure some parent loggers and all nested loggers will reuse thier settings.
+In simple case you can configure only **root** logger as single configuration point.

 ## How to use